 Purchasing thresholds are established to ensure that management oversees purchases in accordance with the VR Grant award (2 CFR 200) regarding the use of internal controls and compliance with state procurement requirements.
 The purchasing threshold requirements that are outlined in D-205: Purchasing Threshold Requirements must be added to the approval and consultation requirements that are included in the table below.

-Note: When there is more than one level of approval required, the higher level of approval must be obtained before the service is included on the customer’s IPE or a service authorization is issued.

-Key Terms
+Note: Purchasing threshold approvals must be documented using an approval case note for the proposed purchase prior to issuing a Service Authorization for the purchase of a good or service.Key Terms

 Approval